-Stroll through Horseshoe Bay Nature Park
+Stroll Horseshoe Bay Nature Park

-Horseshoe Bay Nature Park is an 11-acre slice of recovering Texas Hill Country habitat.
+Horseshoe Bay Nature Park is an 11-acre piece of recovering Texas Hill Country habitat.
 Walking through the park, it's obvious an immense amount of consideration, love, and time was invested into the development of this miniature Highland Lakes preserve.

 Clear maps, trail markers, water fountains, informative signage, and benches seem to be placed in perfect locations throughout the trail system.
 A half-mile loop winds through the park and gentle foot paths meander into hidden alcoves.